Manage dependencies with .NET Core SDK 1.0

 <ItemGroup> nodes.
-You will notice that one of the nodes already has
+One of the nodes already has

 <PackageReference> elements in it.
-You can add your new dependency to this node, or create a new one; it is completely up to you as the result will be the same.
+You can add your new dependency to this node or create a new one; the result will be the same.

-In this example we will use the default template that is dropped by
+The following example uses the default template that's dropped by

 dotnet new console.
 This is a simple console application.
-When we open up the project, we first find the
+When you open up the project, you'll find the

 <ItemGroup> with already existing

 <PackageReference> in it.
-We then add the following to it:
+Add the following to it:

 <PackageReference Include="Newtonsoft.Json" Version="9.0.1" />

-After this, we save the project and run the
+After this, save the project and run the

 dotnet restore command to install the dependency.